IE-555/final-project-dshinde99/README.md

 ## 11. Select important audio features on which recommendation function is build

-* Retrieves the audio feature data (danceability, energy, speechiness, acousticness, liveness) for the top 100 tracks in by_track_pop.
+* Retrieve the audio feature data (danceability, energy, speechiness, acousticness, liveness) for the top 100 tracks in by_track_pop.
-* Creates a new DataFrame named top_100_feat to store the extracted audio feature information.
+* Create a new DataFrame named top_100_feat to store the extracted audio feature information.
-* Displays the first few rows of the top_100_feat DataFrame.
+* Display the first few rows of the top_100_feat DataFrame.

 ```
 col_feat_data = ['danceability', 'energy', 'speechiness', 'acousticness', 'liveness']